Click the + by each question to see the answer.

 Q: I found a baby/sick/injured bird.
 Can I bring it to you?

 A: All currently scheduled activities will be listed on the Calendar of Events.
 March and October are “shoulder months,” a transition from winter to summer birds and vice versa.
 Although the resident birds are still present and can be exciting for a first time visitor, the birding tends to be quieter and less predictable in March and October than during peak months.
 June is our hottest, driest month, and birds and birders tend to reduce their activity until the summer rains come in July.
 We often schedule foreign trips during these three months as well as catch up on administrative duties.
+Ash Canyon Bird Sanctuary remains open year round and is a great place to while away a few hours virtually any day of the year.

 Q: What’s the best time to visit southeastern Arizona?